 A leather jacket is definitely a must-have during the fall season and makes for a stylish and sturdy layering piece.
 They come in different lengths and can be either plain or with embellishments, but whichever you choose you’ll surely look nice and edgy.

 Bonus tip!
 You don’t always have to wear your leather jacket, it looks quite trendy and chic if you just drape it on your shoulders.
 This is a favorite look by many fashion bloggers and trendsetters, especially in photos.

 Julie (above) styled her leather jacket over an all black look and a grey plaid skirt.

-There are more than one way to wear a denim shirt with a plaid skirt.
+There are more than one way to wear a denim jacket with a plaid skirt.

-A denim shirt is perhaps the most casual top there is and can be styled with a bunch of different wardrobe pieces.
+A denim jacket is perhaps the most casual top there is and can be styled with a bunch of different wardrobe pieces.
 While it’s mostly casual, it can also be dressed up.

 With a graphic t-shirt